Valkea/Omdena_Reachbots/deployment_methods_explained/AWS_EC2_Docker.md

 To solve this problem, you simply need to get the current docker container NAME
 > (remote) `sudo docker ps` and grab de name in the last column

-Then you can check the logs and/or stop the instance
+Then you can check the logs
 > (remote) `sudo docker logs -f NAME`

 Or stop the instance
 > (remote) `sudo docker stop NAME`

 Or restart it with the lastest available Docker image
-> `sudo docker run -it -p 5000:5000 --pull=always valkea/reachbots:latest`
+> (remote) `sudo docker run -it -p 5000:5000 --pull=always valkea/reachbots:latest`